mfirmanakbar/ruby-blog/README.md

 > heroku open

 * if you got an application error exec this
-> heroku run rails console
+> heroku run rails console `to open irb database console`

 * if you want to rename domain exec this (example: https://beta-blog-firman.herokuapp.com/)
 > heroku rename beta-blog-firman